 Types of Rainforests

 There are two types of rainforests: Temperate and tropical.
 Tropical rainforests are located quite close to the equator, which is why the climate remains quite consistent all year round.
-The tropical rainforest has a warm, wet climate due to their proximity to the equator.
+The tropical rainforest has a warm, wet climate due to its proximity to the equator.
 Tropical rainforest biomes are found in Australia, the Southeast of Asia, the Southern portion of India, and South America.

 Temperate rainforests are located near the cooler coastal areas further north or south of the equator.
 They are not as hot as the tropical rainforests because they are farther away from the equator.
 The largest temperate rainforests are found on the Pacific coast of North America.
 They stretch from Oregon to Alaska for 1,200 miles.
 Smaller temperate rainforests can be found on the southeast coast of Chile in South America.